 Paperless billing is a convenient way for customers to access, pay and store their bills.
 Furthermore, ebilling allow customers to pay their bills directly online, rather than needing to mail a payment or travel to a customer service center.
 It also allows customers to have easy access to their billing history without the paper clutter at home.

 There are numerous advantages of paperless billing, including:

 - Pay anytime, anywhere

 - Saving money on stamps and envelopes

 For energy utility customers, convenience is perhaps the number-one reason to enroll in paperless billing.
 Instead of waiting for a paper bill in the mail, customers can quickly access their bill from their email inbox.
-Our society is filled with busy individuals who don’t have time to worry about a paper bill.
-Paperless billing fits into our 24/7 schedules and helps to reduce some of the stress.
+Paperless billing fits into customers’ busy 24/7 schedules and helps reduce stress.

-Flexible payment options add to the convenience factor.
-Paperless billing customers have access to numerous payment options, including through a bank account, debit card, credit card, autopay, mobile app and even smart home voice activation.
+Flexible payment options add to the convenience.
+Ebill customers have access to numerous payment options, including through a bank account, debit card, credit card, autopay, mobile app and even smart home voice activation.
 When thinking about their bills, consumers say late payments are a top concern.
-That’s why energy utilities should be promoting the benefits of email and text payment reminders in their paperless promotions.
+That’s why energy utilities should promote the benefits of email and text payment reminders in their paperless marketing.

 Pay anytime, anywhere

-The ability to access your bill from any location is a significant benefit of paperless billing.
-According to Questline’s Energy Utility Benchmarks Report, 68% of residential customers engage with program promotions on a mobile device such as a smartphone or tablet.
+The ability to access your bill from any location is a top benefit of paperless billing.
+According to Questline Digital’s Energy Utility Benchmarks Report, 68% of residential customers engage with program promotions on a mobile device such as a smartphone or tablet.